koroliov/x-charts-js/doc/dev.md

 - Containerfile
 - Makefile (only in case it affects the podman image/container)

-have been changed, the docker image tag must be incremented by 1.
+have been changed, the podman image tag must be incremented by 1.

 Currently this is handled manually

 **How to install/update other software in container?**

-- Modify the Dockerfile
+- Modify the Containerfile
 - Update the image tag number
 - Rebuild image
 - Run the container with an interactive shell or login into a running container